Skip to Content

 What stitches should I use if I’m New to sewing?

-You might think mastering stitches takes years, but beginners actually need just three: the straight stitch for seams, the zigzag for edges, and the backstitch for durability.
+You only need three stitches starting out: the straight stitch for seams, zigzag for edges, and a hand backstitch for durability.
+These handle most beginner projects confidently.

 How many types of stitches can I use for hand stitching?